Sydney city skyline lit up during Vivid Sydney 2013.

 Sydney by ferry

-If you're looking for a cruise on Sydney Harbour, head to Circular Quay and King Street Wharf where you'll find morning, lunch, afternoon and evening cruises, some including meals and entertainment.
-Find out more about boating on Sydney Harbour, Boating & sailing in Sydney or use the Tripview app to plan your journey.
+If you're looking for a cruise on Sydney Harbour, head to Circular Quay or King Street Wharf on Darling Harbour where you'll find morning, lunch, afternoon and evening cruises available.
+Many include meals and entertainment.

 The spectacular setting of Sydney Harbour is hard to beat, and there are many ways to explore this area teeming with natural beauty.
 Join a kayak tour and explore secret waterways to see the harbour up close, explore the Sydney Harbour Circle Walk which loops around 45km of harbour foreshore, or explore the underground tunnels of Middle Head.

 Don't miss these places to explore around Sydney Harbour

 Arabanoo lookout at Dobroyd Head offers fantastic views over to North Head and South Head and the expansive Pacific Ocean.Named in honour of Aboriginal man Arabanoo, the first Aboriginal man to live among...